 About Matresence

-About Kel McIntosh, principal stylist, graphic artist, photographer, motorcyclist, mother.
+Matresence is edited by Kel McIntosh, principal digital advisor, graphic artist, photographer, motorcyclist, mother.

-I started Matresence because when I finally was able to stay pregnant at 38, the world of pregnancy swallowed me up and shook the absolute core of my self identity.
-With a history of disordered eating, I struggled with the rapid physical changes in my body and while the nausea and hormones didn't help, getting dressed in the morning became more and more challenging.
-So I took matters in to my own hands to understand why and how I could help others going through the same experience.
+Kel started Matresence because when finally was able to stay pregnant at 38, the world of pregnancy shook the absolute core of her identity.
+With a history of disordered eating, Kel struggled with the rapid physical changes in her body, nausea and hormones, even getting dressed in the morning.
+Through Matresence, Kel seeks to understand why and how she could help others going through the same experience.

-I live in the beautiful Hunter Valley with my husband and our baby girl.
-My favourite things are coffee, fresh bread with butter, libraries and motorcycles.
+Kel lives in the beautiful Hunter Valley with her husband and kiddo.
+Her favourite things are coffee, fresh bread with butter, libraries and motorcycles.

 For media and speaking engagements, please reach out to Najeroux.